buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/understand-failures.md

 summary="How to troubleshoot when things go wrong."
 +++

 This page is a stub!
+The CNB project is applying to [Google Season of Docs](https://developers.google.com/season-of-docs/docs/timeline) to receive support for improving our documentation.
+Please check back soon.

-Please feel free to open a PR to contribute this content, or check back later :)
+If you are familiar with this content and would like to make a contribution, please feel free to open a PR :)